sts10/sts10.github.io/_posts/2017-06-06-goodbye-to-all-gchat.markdown

 There are a couple of services that meet some or all of the requirements I list above:

-- Slack: Lots of features, but I'm writing it off because it's too entwined with my work persona, which turns me off but I also think it would turn others off.
+- Slack: Lots of features, but I'm writing it off because it's too entwined with my work persona, which turns me off personally.
+And even if I was cool with that, I think it would turn others off.
-- [Signal](https://whispersystems.org/): Arguably the most secure option, but it requires phone number, and its desktop apps are a little funky.
+- [Signal](https://whispersystems.org/): Arguably the most secure option, but it requires phone number, and its desktop apps are a little flakey and are integrated into Chrome.
 - WhatsApp: [employs end-to-end encryption](https://www.eff.org/deeplinks/2016/04/whatsapp-rolls-out-end-end-encryption-its-1bn-users), but, like Signal, it seems to be pretty mobile-first-- the desktop app seem a bit lacking.
 Plus, it's owned by Facebook, which has implemented a data sharing scheme that the Electronic Frontier Foundation [wrote about](https://www.eff.org/deeplinks/2016/08/what-facebook-and-whatsapps-data-sharing-plans-really-mean-user-privacy-0) and later highlighted as a concern about the service in [a blog post in October 2016](https://www.eff.org/deeplinks/2016/10/where-whatsapp-went-wrong-effs-four-biggest-security-concerns).
 Plus, currently, I don't use it to talk to anyone.
 - Facebook Messenger: Interestingly, its display is the most gchat-like in that it can run in a browser tab with the messages are all housed in small discreet boxes starting from the bottom right.
 And likely everyone I'd want to talk to is on it already.
 But the last thing I want is Facebook knowing more of my personal information.
 - [Cryptocat](https://crypto.cat/): Solid encryption, allows large file transfers, and has a very AIM feel, but no mobile app.
 And I don't know anyone who uses it.